ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-news-183.md

 ---
 title: Welcome to IPFS News 183!
-description: CargoX’s IPFS-based NFT solution, go-ipfs' rebrand - Kubo & more in IPFS News 182!
+description: A look at the highlights from the first-ever IPFS implementers event in Iceland & more in IPFS News 183!
 author: Emily Vaughan
-date: 2022-08-10
+date: 2022-08-24
-permalink: "/weekly-182/"
+permalink: "/weekly-183/"
 translationKey: ''
 header_image: "/ipfsnews.png"
 tags: